Skip to main content

 2. Permissions Management

-The Entrupy SDK requires access to the device camera, media storage, and internet to perform item authentication.
+The Entrupy SDK requires access to the device camera and internet to perform item authentication.

 Good news: You don't need to handle runtime permission requests manually — the SDK takes care of it for you.